rootandall/community-schools-playbook/model-leg_state.md

         <li>The collaborative leadership and practice structures and strategies;</li>
         <li>The integrated student supports, expanded and enriched learning time and opportunities, and family and community engagement activities that will be tailored to the needs and assets assessment under Section 3(E)(1) and provided in accordance with the activities specified in Section 3(F)(1);</li>
         <li>How the eligible school will provide culturally and linguistically relevant communication between schools and families;</li>
-        <li> How the eligible school will establish and maintain partnerships with nonprofit organizations, faith-and-community based institutions, institutions of higher education including teacher preparation institutions, hospitals, museums, businesses, and other community entities that will help implement and sustain the community school plan;</li>
+        <li> How the eligible school will establish and maintain partnerships with nonprofit organizations, faith- and community-based institutions, institutions of higher education including teacher preparation institutions, hospitals, museums, businesses, and other community entities that will help implement and sustain the community school plan;</li>
         <li>How activities chosen will reinforce and not be duplicative of existing programs and activities at the eligible school; and</li>
         <li>If applicable, a description of the federal, state, local, and private funds that will be accessed.</li>
       </ol>